Blog

 Logical controls (separate schemas, row-level security, JWT scopes) are stronger when paired with physical exclusivity:

 • Physical and network security.
-Tier III/IV data centers use biometrics and man-traps, while in-rack firewalls keep tenant VLANs isolated.
+Tier III/IV data centers define the facility baseline, while VLANs, firewall policy and private networking keep tenant networks segmented.

 Container-PaaS billing is advertised as pay-as-you-go—vCPU-seconds, GiB-seconds and per-request fees—but the meter keeps ticking when traffic is steady.
 37signals reports ≈ US $ 1 million in annual run-rate savings—and a projected US $ 10 million over five years—after repatriating Basecamp and HEY from AWS to owned racks.[5]
 Meanwhile, a 2024 Gartner pulse survey found that 69 % of IT leaders overshot their cloud budgets.[6]

-Flat-rate dedicated clusters flip the model: you pay a predictable monthly fee per server and run it hot.
+Flat-rate dedicated clusters flip the model: you pay a predictable monthly fee per server and run it hot for steady workloads.

 Production-Month Cost at 100 Million Requests Container PaaS Melbicom Cluster